rod773/trip-assistant/README.md

 ![](https://img.shields.io/github/languages/count/thesaddest/trip-assistant?style=flat-square) ![](https://img.shields.io/github/languages/top/thesaddest/trip-assistant?style=flat-square)

 It is an app, which could help you with your next trip to wherever you want!
-It is fetching data from RapidAPI and showing you the nearest hotels, restaurants and attractions as well as weather around!
+It is fetching data from Travel Advisor API, Google Maps API, Weather API and showing you the nearest hotels, restaurants and attractions as well as weather around!

 ![](https://i.ibb.co/SXjhf02/responsive.png)